 h) The School may at any time, without limiting its other rights or remedies, set off any amount owing to it by the Trainee against any amount payable by the School to the Trainee.

-i) Other than in the circumstances set out in clause 13, the Trainee will not be entitled to any refunds of deposits or part payments made by the Trainee for a Programme if the Trainee fails to attend to complete the Programme, and, on failure to attend to complete the Programme by the Trainee, the School may cancel the Contract and such deposits or fee payments (or parts thereof) cannot be transferred or made available for substitute appointments or facilities, save as the School may otherwise determine in its absolute discretion pursuant to clauses 10(j) or 10(k).
+i) Other than in the circumstances set out in clause 13, the Trainee will not be entitled to any refunds of deposits or part payments made by the Trainee for a Programme if the Trainee fails to attend to complete the Additional Services or the Programme, and, on failure to attend to complete the Additional Services or the Programme by the Trainee, the School may cancel the Contract and such deposits or fee payments (or parts thereof) cannot be transferred or made available for substitute appointments or facilities, save as the School may otherwise determine in its absolute discretion pursuant to clauses 10(j) or 10(k).

-j) Subject to the following, upon written request by the Trainee (accompanied by such proper documentary evidence as the School may require) made within one calendar month of the date of payment by the Trainee, the School may permit the deposit or fee payment (or part thereof) to be transferred to the credit of another person accepted as a Trainee at the School (New Trainee), provided that a new Contract must be entered into by the New Trainee with the School confirming details of the selected Programme and Additional Services (if applicable) and, further, that the Programme selected by the new Trainee pursuant to its Contract with the School will be completed within 6 calendar months from the date of payment of the deposit or fee payment (or part thereof) by the original Trainee under the old (cancelled) Contract.
+j) Subject to the following, upon written request by the Trainee (accompanied by such proper documentary evidence as the School may require) made within 14 days of the date of payment by the Trainee, the School may permit the deposit or fee payment (or part thereof) to be transferred to the credit of another person accepted as a Trainee at the School (New Trainee), provided that a new Contract must be entered into by the New Trainee with the School confirming details of the selected Programme and Additional Services (if applicable) and, further, that the Programme selected by the new Trainee pursuant to its Contract with the School will be completed within 6 calendar months from the date of payment of the deposit or fee payment (or part thereof) by the original Trainee under the old (cancelled) Contract.
+The School will charge the Trainee £75 plus VAT for each document amendment which must be paid before alternative booking arrangements can be made.
+Amended bookings must be taken up within 6 months of transfer and will be subject to any increases in fees that may have come about within those six months, as after this time any booking entitlements will thereupon lapse and be withdrawn and such deposits or fee payments (or parts thereof) cannot be refunded, transferred or made available for substitute appointments or facilities.

-k) Subject to the following, upon written request by the Trainee (accompanied by such proper documentary evidence as the School may require) made within one calendar month of the date of payment of the deposit or fee payment (or part thereof), the School may grant the Trainee credit in an amount that is equivalent to such deposit or fee payment (or part payment) which may then be applied against the cost of any new Contract entered into by the Trainee with the School, provided that such new Contract is entered into and completed by the Trainee within the period of six calendar months from the date of the payment of the deposit or fee payment (or part thereof) under the old (cancelled) Contract.
+k) Subject to the following, upon written request by the Trainee (accompanied by such proper documentary evidence as the School may require) made within 14 days of the date of payment of the deposit or fee payment (or part thereof), the School may grant the Trainee credit in an amount that is equivalent to such deposit or fee payment (or part payment) which may then be applied against the cost of any new Contract entered into by the Trainee with the School, provided that such new Contract is entered into and completed by the Trainee within the period of six calendar months from the date of the payment of the deposit or fee payment (or part thereof) under the old (cancelled) Contract.
+The School will charge the Trainee £75 plus VAT for each document amendment which must be paid before alternative booking arrangements can be made.
+Amended bookings must be taken up within 6 months of transfer and will be subject to any increases in fees that may have come about within those six months, as after this time any booking entitlements will thereupon lapse and be withdrawn and such deposits or fee payments (or parts thereof) cannot be refunded, transferred or made available for substitute appointments or facilities.

 11) EVENTS OUTSIDE OUR CONTROL